 The following Biodiversity Monitoring Program has been revised in consideration to the recent approval of the Performance and Completion Criteria.
 Existing monitoring sites may be retained and continue based on suitability for comparison between monitoring site and Rehabilitation BVT Domains.
+Local

-Local Benchmark Reference Sites specific to Rehabilitation BVTs are to be established in local proximity to the mine in consultation with OEH by September 2020.
+Benchmark Reference Sites specific to Rehabilitation BVTs have been established in local proximity to the mine in consultation with OEH.